Windows versions from XP onward include a built in firewall. But is Windows Firewall enough protection?

 Yes.
 And no. Security answers are almost always complicated.
 But I’ll explain.

-Is Windows Firewall enough security?
+Is Windows Firewall enough protection?
 Yes.

-From a firewall perspective, Windows Firewall is enough security.
+From a firewall perspective, Windows Firewall is enough protection.
 There is no need for a third-party firewall.
 All third-party firewalls do is give you more notifications or ask you more questions, effectively turning them into nagware.